 (Informative)

+Insert

 The single radio handover has limitation in network discovery because of interference and power consumption problem of the network interfaces.
 This means that a mobile node is not free to use the target radio when the source radio is operating.
 Considering the problem, there are possible network discovery methods as follows.
 Three methods are described in the following:

-Listening to the target link
+Network discovery: listening to the target link